 There is a deadly strain of an , known as , that has infected about 20 people in the .
 Most commonly, the symptoms include a bad and .
 Other symptoms include headache, skin rash and quickly progressing fatigue.
 These are common symptoms that can be caused by viruses and bacteria, which are much more likely causes.
 Pets can also be affected.
-Bumps under the skin and a are the main symptoms in animals.
+Bumps under the skin and a cough are the main symptoms in animals.
 I have had a lot of patients ask me about this disease, so I thought I would discuss it here in the blog.

 First, I think it is important to realize that infection with Cryptococcus gattii is EXTREMELY RARE.
 It is NOT from person to person.
 The spores must be inhaled directly.
 I talked with an immunologist at The University of Washington about this and he was very unconcerned about it ever becoming a big issue.
 In researching this disease, I have seen a lot of comments about the intermediate host, Douglas fir , needing to be all cut down to prevent the spread.
 I find this to be completely ridiculous.